-The response to the COVID-19 pandemic may redirect resources with respect to regulatory and intellectual property matters in a way that would adversely impact our ability to progress regulatory approvals and protect our intellectual property.
+The response to the COVID-19 pandemic may cause governments to redirect resources with respect to regulatory and intellectual property matters in a way that would adversely impact our ability to progress regulatory approvals and protect our intellectual property.
 In addition, we may face impediments to regulatory meetings and approvals due to measures intended to limit in-person interactions.